 Victoria & Albert’s is a AAA 5-Diamond award winning restaurant in Grand Floridian Resort at Walt Disney World that offers a unique fine-dining menu of contemporary American cuisine.
 The restaurant is by far the most elegant and romantic restaurant at Walt Disney World–and also the most expensive.
-It does not participate in the Disney Dining Plan, but does accept the Tables in Wonderland card.
-Since per person prices at Victoria and Albert’s start at $135 and escalate from there, a Tables in Wonderland card potentially pay for itself in just one meal at Victoria & Albert’s!
+It does not participate in the Disney Dining Plan, nor does it accept the Tables in Wonderland card (it used to, so if you recall using it here, you’re not mistaken!)

 Although we recommend reading the rest of this review if you’re considering dining at Victoria & Albert’s, no review really is necessary.
 Victoria & Albert’s is, hands down, the best dining experience at Walt Disney World.
 It’s well worth the expensive price, and actually is not overpriced when compared to comparable “real world” restaurants.